-This article first appeared on InternetRetailer.com
+This article originally appeared on InternetRetailer.com

 Search is one of the most important, yet overlooked aspects of the eCommerce experience.